apache/tvm/relax_spec.md

 # Normal Form

 To simplify the writing of Relax passes, we define a normal form for Relax programs, based on the [administrative normal form](https://en.wikipedia.org/wiki/A-normal_form) (A-normal form, or ANF).
 See [this post](https://matt.might.net/articles/a-normalization/) by Matt Might for a discussion of some of the advantages of ANF in traditional compilation; in particular, ANF results in programs without nesting, which is very convenient for writing program transformations.
-Because the type- and shape-checking rules for operators rely on macros (`FInferType` and `FInferShape`), _this means that the structure of the program can affect type and shape inference_.
-Putting programs into normal form (and lacking nesting) not only simplifies the writing of these macros but it also ensures that these type- and shape-checking rules will be predictable, hence _it is required to transform programs into normal form_ before applying type- or shape-checking.
+Because the type- and structure-checking rules for operators rely on macros (`FInferShapeInfo`), _this means that the structure of the program can affect type and structure inference_.
+Putting programs into normal form (and lacking nesting) not only simplifies the writing of these macros but it also ensures that these type- and structure-checking rules will be predictable, hence _it is required to transform programs into normal form_ before applying type or structure checking.

 The normal form for Relax is very similar to ANF; differences will be noted.
 Here are the criteria required for a program to be in normal form:
 1. Within a `SeqExpr`, the right-hand side of any binding (the `value` field in the AST) must either be a "leaf expression" or a non-leaf expression where all subexpressions are leaf expressions.
-Leaf expressions are the following: Variables (`Var`, `DataflowVar`, or `GlobalVar`), `Constant`, `ShapeExpr`, `RuntimeDepShape`, or (_unlike_ ANF) `Tuple`. `Tuple` nodes are considered "leaf" expressions even though they contain nesting purely for convenience in writing passes; many operators rely on grouping arguments using tuples, so that is a form of nesting permitted and expected.
+Leaf expressions are the following: Variables (`Var`, `DataflowVar`, or `GlobalVar`), `Constant`, `ShapeExpr`, or (_unlike_ ANF) `Tuple`. `Tuple` nodes are considered "leaf" expressions even though they contain nesting purely for convenience in writing passes; many operators rely on grouping arguments using tuples, so that is a form of nesting permitted and expected.
 Otherwise, non-leaf expressions used as subexpressions must be bound to variables; this includes any non-leaf expressions nested inside a `Tuple`.
 2. `SeqExpr`s may appear only in the following locations:
     1. In the `body` field of a `Function` node.
     2. In the `true_branch` and `false_branch` fields of `If` nodes.
 3. In fact, the `body` field of a `Function` node and the `true_branch` and `false_branch` fields of `If` nodes _must_ be `SeqExpr`s.
 If these fields are not `SeqExpr`s, they must be "wrapped" in a `SeqExpr`.
 4. Within a `SeqExpr`, `BindingBlock`s must be consolidated.
 For example, if there is a `BindingBlock` that comes after another `BindingBlock`, the two blocks should be combined to form a single `BindingBlock` with all the bindings in the same order.
 Consecutive `DataflowBlock`s should be consolidated as well.
 Empty `BindingBlock`s should be dropped.
 However, a `DataflowBlock` cannot be consolidated with an ordinary `BindingBlock`.
 If all the `BindingBlock`s are empty, then the `blocks` field of the `SeqExpr` should be set to an empty list.

-Programs that are parsed should be "normalized" before performing type-checking or shape-checking or before doing any further optimizations.
+Programs that are parsed should be "normalized" before performing type checking or structure checking or before doing any further optimizations.
 Note that the process of "flattening" `SeqExpr`s and consolidating `BindingBlock`s does increase the visibility of the variables in those `SeqExpr`s and `BindingBlock`s, but this is safe, since it will not cause any variable to be referenced outside of its original scope.
 The specification does not require any particular method of normalizing a program so long as the final program conforms to the above-listed criteria.
 Here is a general approach:
 1. For each function in the `IRModule`, ensure that the body is a `SeqExpr`.
 If the body is not a `SeqExpr`, wrap the function body in a `SeqExpr`, creating a new `BindingBlock` to hold `VarBinding`s for any non-leaf expressions that need to be bound to variables.
 2. If the function body is already a `SeqExpr`, consolidate all `BindingBlock`s, then check if the `body` field of the `SeqExpr` is a leaf expression.
 If not, bind it to a new var in the final `BindingBlock` and replace the `SeqExpr` body with the new var.
 3. If the function body is not a `SeqExpr`, then recurse down the body's AST, binding any nested non-leaf expressions to a var in the current scope (doing this process in breadth-first order from left to right will respect the evaluation order in the semantics).
 If the body itself is a non-leaf expression, finally bind it to a var and have the final `SeqExpr` return the new var.